Career Opportunities at the NLRB

 The NLRB is an independent federal agency created in 1935 to administer and enforce the National Labor Relations Act (NLRA), the primary federal statute governing labor-management relations in the private sector.
 The NLRA protects the right of employees to choose for themselves, without interference by employers or unions, whether to form, join, assist, or collectively bargain through a labor organization, and to otherwise join together for their mutual aid or protection, or to refrain from all such activity.
 The NLRB enforces these statutory rights to remedy the known inequality of bargaining power between employees and their employers, to promote the full freedom of association of workers, and to strengthen the Nation’s economy by promoting the peaceful resolution of disputes that might otherwise cause disruptions to commerce.

 Positions at the NLRB

-Training and career development is a top priority at the NLRB.
-You will have access to a wide range of learning opportunities, including NLRB-run conferences, external seminars, and individual training.
-You'll also have access to new distance learning methods, including training via videoconferencing and the Internet.
-Our goal is to provide you with all the tools necessary to optimize your career.
+Training and career development is a top priority at the NLRB where you will have access to a wide range of learning opportunities, including conferences, seminars, workshops and individual training.